SonarSource/sonar-scanner-msbuild/VSTS/Extensions/SonarQube/overview.md

 * Two build tasks to analyze Visual Studio Solutions:
   * **SonarQube Scanner for MSBuild - Begin Analysis** task, to prepare the analysis before executing the build.
   * **SonarQube Scanner for MSBuild - End Analysis** task, to complete the analysis after the build.
-* A **SonarQube Scanner CLI** build task to analyze non Visual Studio solutions such as PHP or JavaScript projects.
+* A **SonarQube Scanner CLI** build task to analyze non-Visual Studio solutions such as PHP or JavaScript projects.

 ## Highlighted Features
 ### Seamless Integration with .Net projects
-The analysis of C# or VB.
-Net solution is really straightforward as it only requires to add the two **SonarQube Scanner for MSBuild** tasks to your build definition.
+The analysis of C# and VB.
+Net solution is really straightforward since it only requires adding the two **SonarQube Scanner for MSBuild** tasks to your build definition.

 ### Pull Request Analysis for .Net projects
 When the analysis is triggered from a Pull Request, instead of pushing the analysis report to the SonarQube server, the **SonarQube Scanner for MSBuild - End Analysis** task decorates the updated source code, in the Pull Request, with the new code quality issues.